 But the real reason you come to Fossil Butte is, or course, for the fossils!
 I’m not going to go into a long discourse on fossils, or talk about all the cool ranger programs and hikes they have at Fossil Butte, but I am going to show you some of the great fossils they have there.
 I’ve never seen anything like it!

 (First off, let me say that all these fossils were discovered here!
-This is a 42-inch snake: nearly 4 feet long.)
+This is a 42-inch snake: nearly 4 feet long, which is nearly 1.07 m.)

 (Some kind of ancient fern.
 It’s amazing how well preserved it is.)